mathgladiator/adama-lang/docs/docs/reference-privacy-and-bubbles.md

 viewer_is<owner> int data_only_for_owner;
 ```

-Here, the field owner is referenced via the privacy modifer for data_only_for_owner such that only the device/client authenticated can see that data.
+Here, the field owner is referenced via the privacy modifier for data_only_for_owner such that only the device/client authenticated can see that data.

 ### use_policy&lt;&gt; &amp; policy